bhj/KaraokeEternal/docs/content/docs/index.md

 To start a player, sign in to the desired room as an admin and a player link will appear at the top.
 If you don't see a link that means fullscreen support wasn't detected, but you can still manually navigate to `/player`.

-Once a player is in the room, playback and display controls appear at the top of the app for the currently-up singer as well as admins, who always have access to these.
+Once a player is in the room, playback and display controls will appear.
+These are available to the currently-up singer for the duration of the song, and are always available to admins.

 <hr>

 ## Karaoke Eternal Server

 The server hosts the app and your media files, and can run on relatively minimal hardware (Raspberry Pi 3B+).
-[Player(s)](#player) don't need to be on the same system as the server.
+Note that [players](#player) don't need to run on the same system as the server.

 <aside class="info">
   {{% icon-info %}}
-  <p>The server chooses a random port at each startup unless otherwise <a href="#cli--env">specified</a>.</p>
+  <p>The server chooses a random port at startup unless <a href="#cli--env">otherwise specified</a>.</p>
 </aside>

 ### Installation